HouzuoGuo/laitos/doc/Get-started.md

 ## Deploy on cloud
 laitos runs well on all popular cloud vendors.
 Check out these [tips](https://github.com/HouzuoGuo/laitos/wiki/Cloud-tips) for smoother deployment experience.

+## Deploy on Windows
+laitos is well tuned for running on Windows server and desktop.
+Check out this [PowerShell script](https://raw.githubusercontent.com/HouzuoGuo/laitos/master/extra/windows/setup.ps1) that helps to start laitos automatically as a background service.

 ## Advanced behaviours
 ### Supervisor